Rhemi7/YT/README.md

      - domain: represents bridge between the data layer and presentation layer, here all abstractions are made before being sent to the presentation layer
      - presentation: includes all classes and methods that make up the screens/pages of the app.

+ The architecture used in developing the project is the Clean Code Architecture.

 ## Plugins
 | Name | Description |
 | --- | --- |